 - Letter of interest

-A letter of interest is issued by a broadcaster, distributor or sales agents and signifies that they are aware of your project and believe that it has market potential pending further development, but they have not yet made a commitment, financial or otherwise, to it.
+A letter of interest is issued by a recognised sales agent, distributor or exhibition platform (e.g. a broadcaster, exhibitor, or major online content provider) and signifies that they are aware of your project and believe that it has market potential pending further development, but they have not yet made a commitment, financial or otherwise, to it.
 For the purposes of applying for Film Victoria funding, this must be current, usually no more than six months old at the time of application.

 - Licence fee